Celebrity Blackjack: Season 1

 Five celebrities started each tournament with $100,000 in tournament chips and played 21 hands of blackjack.
+All celebrities will pick up $10,000 just for sitting down at the table and playing.

+There are five preliminary tables and one final table.

 Minimum bets were $1,000 and maximum bets were $25,000 for the first ten hands.
 For hand 11-20, the minimum bet was $5,000 and there was no maximum bet.
 Double down for less is permitted.
 All bets throughout the tournament MUST be in $1,000 increments.
 A player cannot bet the remaining $500 which it would count as an all-in bet when the minimum bet is $5,000.
 However, a player may use the remaining $500 for the insurance.
 Insurance pays 2 to 1.
 Blackjack pays 3 to 2.
 The bets for the 21st and final hand were secret, with each player writing the bet out prior to the hand being played.

 The deck included four jokers into the six decks they play with.
 Whatever a player is dealt with a joker card as one of the first 2 cards, a player will have a choice to replace any card on the table still in play once a player has received their first two cards (meaning, once a hand is stood on, it's no longer in-play).
 A player can also take the dealer's up card, if they wish.

+The prize breakdown across the Season 1 tournament structure was as follows:

+Preliminary Round: The winner of each preliminary table won $25,000 for their charity and will move on to the finals.